 News coverage in Bangladesh has long been politically charged and polarizing, with the media favoring either the ruling party or the opposition.
 Independent, unbiased journalism has been rare.
 Instead, topics have been based on the economic interests of corporate groups that support various media outlets, and state radio stations have remained under the direct control of the Ministry of Information.
 Many journalists continue to censor themselves.

 Media representatives, opposition politicians and the non-governmental organization Transparency International say that a media law passed in August 2014 further restricted press freedom and people’s access to information.
-Ten years later, Bangladesh continues to slip on Reporters Without Borders’ World Press Freedom Index: in 2024 it ranked Bangladesh at 165 out of 180 countries, down two places from 2023.
+Ten years later, Bangladesh continues to slip on Reporters Without Borders’ World Press Freedom Index: in 2024 it was ranked165 out of 180 countries, down two places from 2023.

-Nevertheless, following student protests, Prime Minister Sheikh Hasina fled the country in August 2024.
+Nevertheless, Prime Minister Sheikh Hasina fled the country in August 2024, following student protests.
 An interim government has since formed and aims to move Bangladesh towards a democratic future.
-It remains to be seen what impact this will have on journalism.
+The impact this will have on journalism remains to be seen.

 Since 2014, DW Akademie has focused on improving the quality of journalism training at universities.
 This also includes partnerships between journalism institutes and the country's media industry.
 The long term goal is to improve journalistic reporting.